TheDGB/dynamicreplayname/README.md

 2 - Check if the plugins are in the right folder.

-3 - Enjoy the plugin.
+3 - Enjoy the plugin!